-The MDX's sophisticated 3.7-liter VTEC® V-6 powerplant develops 300 horsepower at 6000 rpm and 275 lbs.-ft. of torque at 5000 rpm.
-That gives it the highest horsepower and torque output of any engine in the Acura lineup.
-The MDX returns an EPA 17/22 City/Highway mpg, placing it among the leaders of its SUV class.
+The MDX's sophisticated 3.7-liter VTEC® V-6 powerplant develops 300 horsepower at 6000 rpm and 275 lb-ft of torque at 5000 rpm.
+That gives the MDX the highest horsepower and torque output of any engine in the Acura lineup.
+The MDX returns an EPA 15/20 (city/highway) mpg*.

-Compared to the previous generation MDX, the new powerplant gained 47 horsepower and 25 lbs.-ft. of torque.
+Compared to the previous generation MDX, the new engine gains 47 horsepower and 25 lb-ft. of torque.
 Of that horsepower gain, 20 horsepower came from an increase in displacement and a new 11.0:1 compression ratio and 15 more horsepower are due to new intake port shape, valve design and VTEC® tuning.
 The final 12 horsepower is credited to the new MDX's high-flow induction and exhaust systems.
-Although more powerful, the engine is actually 17.2 pounds or 3.7% lighter than the engine it replaces and offers six percent more displacement.
-Durability upgrades throughout the powertrain, including a high capacity radiator with twin cooling fans and a standard transmission cooler accommodate the MDX's new 5000-pound tow rating,
+Although more powerful, the engine is actually 17.2 pounds or 3.7-percent lighter than the engine it replaced and offers six percent more displacement.
+Durability upgrades throughout the powertrain, including a high capacity radiator with twin cooling fans and a standard transmission fluid cooler accommodate the MDX's new 5000-pound tow rating.

-A 5-speed automatic transmission with Sequential SportShift is standard, giving the driver the choice of fully automatic operation or manually shifted via a special shift gate.
+A 5-speed automatic transmission with Sequential SportShift is standard, giving the driver the choice of fully automatic operation or manual shifting via a special shift gate.
 With the electronically controlled Drive-by-Wire Throttle System™ and transmission working together to execute shifts, the MDX delivers smoothly responsive acceleration.